 McKinley staff have many committees on campus in order to be co-leaders for student engagement and organizational growth and improvement.
 Committees inlaced Site Leadership Team, Faculty Advisory Council, Site Governance members, Deep Learning Cohort, Olweus/Safety/Climate Committee, Student Success Team, Social Committee, Grade Level Chairs and more.
-A new committee this year is the Diversity Equity and Inclusion (DEI) Committee.
-This team of certificated and classified staff works on DEI themes and topics, tied to the social justice standards and school PRIDE philosophy "d" for diversity.
+The Diversity Equity and Inclusion (DEI) Committee is a team of certificated and classified staff that works on DEI themes and topics, tied to the social justice standards and school PRIDE philosophy "d" for diversity.
 They look to identify and facilitate the implementation of strategies that support historically marginalized groups.
 Strategies can apply to instruction, culture, and climate.
 All committees meet regularly, typically monthly.